rails-lambda/crypteia/README.md

 #### Dev Container CLI

 You can use the open-source [Dev Container CLI](https://github.com/devcontainers/cli) to mimic what Codespaces and/or VS Code are doing for you.
 In this way, you can use different editors.
 You must have Docker installed.
-Here are the commands to build the dev container and setup/test the project.
+Here are the commands to build the dev container and setup/test the project:

 ```shell
 devcontainer build --workspace-folder .